 Why not combine your coasteer with our Super Stand Up Paddle Boarding experience, the summer’s hottest new activity as featured in the Newquay Voice!
 Navigate your around Newquay’s historical shorelines and natural caverns whilst exploring the history and wildlife of the local area.

-Unfortunately at this time we cannot accept bookings online, so give us a ring and we can take payment directly over the phone.
+Yes, you can book directly via our website or ou can give us a ring and we can take payment directly over the phone.
 Call our bookings team on 01637 877722.
 Our lines are open from 8:00am until 10:00pm.